 DAISI Request for Proposals

-The Digital Agricultural Innovations and Services Initiative (DAISI) is pleased to announce a Fall 2023 request for proposals (RFP).
+The Digital Agricultural Innovations and Services Initiative (DAISI) is not currently accepting proposals.
 We ask applicants to review the RFP carefully for detailed instructions on the applicant eligibility restrictions, proposal guidelines, and application process.
 Interested resident African and South Asian applicants can find additional information and resources on the DAISI Regional Scholars Opportunities webpage.
 To apply for the RFP, all applicants will first need to register via our online portal.

 We look forward to an exceptional DAISI competition.
 If you have any questions or concerns, please do not hesitate to contact us at [email protected].